Essays – Momentum

 By tradition, literary fiction tends to be serious—and static.
 A valuable area of improvement for literary writers is making their writing vibrant with motion—full of energy that is transferred from page to reader.
 Action!
-And all this action in writing comes from word choice, well-constructed sentences and paragraphs, and from clear transfer of ideas that avoids obscurity.
-Then a story has action in all its elements, and momentum overall.
+And all of this action in writing comes from word choice, well-constructed sentences and paragraphs, and from clear transfer of ideas that avoid obscurity.
+Then, a story has action in all of its elements and momentum.

 Choose the right words

 Words can have action or be inert, often with aspects of both.
 Authors, for the sake of the reader, need to seek action words, but only when the new word improves meaning and effectiveness of the writing.